- Car Rentals

 The renowned Hawa Mahal or the Palace of Winds was constructed in 1799 by Maharaja Sawai Pratap Singh as a continuation to the stunning City Palace.
 The main architect of this palace is Lal Chand Ustad and the palace is believed to have been constructed in the form of the crown of Krishna, the Hindu God.

 Hawa Mahal was built in Rajputana architectural style.
 The palace is constructed of beautiful red and pink sandstone and it looks like a five storeyed Pyramid.
-The palace stands on a podium which is fifty feet high from base. .....
+The palace stands on a podium which is fifty .....

 Historical & Heritage | Museum & Gallery